 The employees who receive a car allowance typically operate in sales and service roles and therefore interface with your clients and prospects on a daily basis.
 They are the face of your organization.
 However, keeping productive mobile employees can be a challenge.
-It is therefore very important to do everything you can to make sure these employees’ needs are being met.
+It is therefore very important to ensure that your company car allowance is enough to meet these employees' needs.

 As the role of mobile employees has evolved over the past 15 years, so has their unique set of needs.
 These employees must have a mobile phone, a tablet or computer, and a reliable and suitable vehicle to be successful.
 Mobile employees increasingly are driving their own personal vehicles for work, necessitating robust car reimbursement programs.
 Unfortunately, corporate business vehicle policies have not kept pace with mobile employees’ needs, leading to employee retention problems.